 Media Technology is technology and methods for supporting human communication over distances in time and space. [+]

 Media Technology is technology and methods for supporting human communication over distances in time and space.
 Today’s rich media environment provides unique opportunities for creative and effective communication of an organization’s goals or between a company and its customers.

 Contents of the study

 A Master of Science or a Master of Technology in media technology will provide you with the needed knowledge and theoretical foundations to express your creativity in new and innovative forms.
-With these qualifications you will be an important resource in any business or organisation that employs digital media.... [-]
+With these qualifications, you will be an important resource for any business or organization that employs digital media.